-Although the flu season lasts from October until May, with most cases occurring between late December and early March, the flu vaccine is usually offered between September and mid-November.
-Getting the shot before the flu season is in full force gives the body a chance to build up immunity to, or protection from, the virus.
+Flu season runs from October to May, with most cases happening from late December to early March.
+But the flu vaccine is usually offered from September until mid-November.
+Getting vaccinated before the flu season is in full force gives the body a chance to build up immunity to (protection from) the virus.

-Even though it's ideal to get vaccinated early, the flu shot can still be helpful later.
+Even though it's best to get vaccinated as soon as the flu vaccine is available, getting the vaccine later can still be helpful.
 Even as late as January, there are still a few months left in the flu season, so it's still a good idea to get protected.

 - anyone 65 years and older